kyma-project/istio/docs/user/00-overview/00-30-overview-istio-sidecars.md

 ## Purpose of Istio sidecars

-By default, Istio installed by Istio Operator is configured with automatic [Istio proxy sidecar injection](https://istio.io/docs/setup/kubernetes/additional-setup/sidecar-injection/) disabled.
+By default, Istio installed by Kyma Istio Operator is configured with automatic [Istio proxy sidecar injection](https://istio.io/docs/setup/kubernetes/additional-setup/sidecar-injection/) disabled.
 This means that none of the Pods of your workloads (such as deployments and StatefulSets, except any workloads in the `kyma-system` Namespace) get their own sidecar proxy container running next to your application.

 With an Istio sidecar, the resource becomes part of Istio Service Mesh, which brings the following benefits that would be complex to manage otherwise.